MostAmbitiousCrow/Sun-Savior-Prototype/Tutorial Content/1 Tutorial.md

 	}
 ```

+> [!TIP]
->**TIP:** When using a **while** statement, make sure to always end it with **yield return null**.
+> When using a **while** statement, make sure to always end it with **yield return null**.
 This will repeat the execution every frame until the condition is met.
 If not used, Unity will freeze and crash, because you'll be trying to call an infinite amount of executions with no frame to render afterwards.

 Then, we can set the target to the targets X rotation to ensure it's properly set at the end of the transition.
 ```cs